 Foreign governments and organisations sometimes require that documents be apostilled or authenticated before they can accept them.
 In the Department of Foreign Affairs & Trade we can apostille or authenticate documents that were created in Ireland for use abroad.

-Embassies of Ireland abroad can legalise certain documents that were created abroad so that they are acceptable for use in Ireland.
-You should check the position with the relevant Embassy in advance. https://www.dfa.ie/embassies/irish-embassies-abroad/
+The Embassy of Ireland in South Africa can legalise certain documents created in South Africa so that they are acceptable for use in Ireland.

 A Public Office providing the services are available in the Passport Offices in Dublin and Cork.

 The office is Dublin is now located at 42-47 Lower Mount Street, Dublin 2.
 The opening hours are 09:30 to 12:30 and 14:30 to 16:00 Monday-Friday.
 All enquiries regarding the service and the public office in Dublin can be made by calling 01 408 2174.

 Information regarding the location and opening hours of the public office in Cork can found under ‘How to Apply’ below.